SakiyaBackups/anti-phish-advanced/README.md

 # Anti-Phish Advanced

 This is the advanced version of the [Anti-Phishing Implementation](https://github.com/SakiyaDev/anti-phish-implementation) library.
-Made to cater to the advanced programmar population who might want to handle phishers differently than the implementation library.
+Made to cater to the advanced developer population who might want to handle phishers differently than the implementation library.

 ## Installation